-Attorney Gerard Pizzillo noted they were approved by the Planning Board and had a copy of the resolution hands.
+Attorney Gerard Pizzillo noted Leaf Joint was approved by the Planning Board and had a copy of the resolution hands.
 He noted that the three minority owners have operated a CBD business for three years.
 They also previously started the Kids Kastle daycare center chain.

 Jefferson explained he is a local with a background in retail security and a former corrections officer.
-He noted his experience as a serial entrepreneur gave him the necessary significant capital to apply for a license.
+He noted his experience as a serial entrepreneur gave him the necessary significant capital to apply for a license with Leaf Joint.

 “I don’t think we’ve heard that before.
 How is your relationship with Jersey City Heights community?”
 Bunney asked.

 “I could have filled up the room, but we were last, and I didn’t want to take too much time,” Jefferson said.

 “I believe it.
 You’re also a block away from the police department,” Bunney replied.

 “They come in and patronize the business.
 Some of them worked for me when I was the Manager of Sears,” he noted.